serge-rgb/milton/README.md

 Windows x64
 -----------

-Requirements
+Requirements:

-* CMake (for SDL)
+- CMake (for SDL)
-* Visual Studio 2013 (I'm using VS Ultimate with Surround Sound, but Community Edition should be fine)
+- Visual Studio 2013 (I'm using VS Ultimate with Surround Sound, but Community Edition should be fine)

 0. If needed, run `scripts\vcvars.bat` to have the Visual Studio suite in your PATH.
 1. Run `setup.bat` to clone libnuwen, which is essentially the MIT-licensed part of Milton, and build SDL